UoB-COMSM0110/2024-group-3/README.md

 ---------------------------------------------------------------
 </div>

-With this data we used the Wilcoxon Signed Rank Test to find the calculated W test statistic. _N_ was 10 as that was the number of participants, and we set the significance at 0.05.
-Since we had 10 participants the W test statistic generated would need to be less than 8 for there to be a statistically significant difference in our game's difficulty levels.
+She then used the Wilcoxon Signed Rank Test to find the calculated W test statistic. _N_ was 10 as that was the number of participants, and she set the significance at 0.05.
+Since the test had 10 participants the W test statistic generated would need to be less than 8 for there to be a statistically significant difference in our game's difficulty levels.

 <div align="center">